pensjonatus/flash-fiction/blog/car-crash.md

 ---
-title: 'Car Crash'
+title: Car Crash
 date: '2014-02-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jacob saw somebody get hit by a car every day since he was ten.
 The first one